MicrosoftDocs/dynamics-365-customer-engagement/ce/mobile-app/v8/set-up-manage/support.md

 ---
-title: "Support for Dynamics 365 for phones and Dynamics 365 for tablets | MicrosoftDocs" ms.custom: ms.date: 01/22/2018
+title: "Support for Dynamics 365 for phones and tablets | MicrosoftDocs" ms.custom: ms.date: 01/22/2018
 ms.reviewer: